flipperdevices/flipperzero-firmware/applications/external/uhf_rfid/README.md

      1. Press `Ctrl+Shift+B` on vscode while in the uhf_app folder
      2. Select the `Launch App on Flipper` option.
 And watch as the app launches on your flipper
      - If you don't have vscode setup you can use the cli command `./fbt COMPACT=1 DEBUG=0 launch APPSRC=applications_user\uhf_rfid`
+   - ### MacOS
+     ... tbd

 ## Usage

 1. Power on your FlipperZero device.
+2. Connect the uhf module to the flipper via gpio.
-2. Navigate to the UHF RFID app on FlipperZero's menu.
+3. Navigate to the UHF RFID app on FlipperZero's menu.
-3. (Add detailed instructions on how to use the UHF RFID app)
+4. Currently Reading the EPC tag is the only usable option ... will further update this page as it development goes

 ## Contributions